What is a robotic prostatectomy?

 Why might I need a robotic prostatectomy?

-Compared with an open procedure, this type of surgery may have benefits including:
+Compared with a standard open surgery, this type of surgery may have benefits including:

 - Less bleeding